 For the purposes of this blog we will look into using dryland training to offset these imbalances in the form of resistance exercises, movement drills, or soft tissue techniques like self massage and stretching.
 Clearly, resistance training is an effective measure to restore muscular balance and tendon health, as it is the very basis of any good physical therapy program.

-Part Three on the Conditioning Benefits of dryland training.
+Check back for Part Three on the Conditioning Benefits of dryland training.